In this exclusive Œditorial, we speak to electronic music artist BIIA about her shapeshifting persona, Portuguese culture and new EP Human Skin

 Having mastered the fine art of sober raving, what are your thoughts on this trend gaining traction in recent years?

 From my experience, I know it’s possible to go raving sober and still have lots of fun.
-But I do understand you can have an elevated experience with the music by taking certain drugs.
-I think there is a time and a place to do it.
+I do understand you can have an elevated experience with the music by taking certain drugs, but there is a time and a place to do it.
 It shouldn’t become the only reason you’re going out.
+If you do it every time you go out, and that is every weekend, it can become dangerous and tricky not to fall into addiction.
+So yeah, I understand if people want to party that way, but people should consider their choices wisely.

 LEFT/ABOVE